MrV2K/WHDLoad-Download-Tool/README.md

 - Create your own curated lists that can be shared.
 - Scan your existing set and remove unneeded files.
 - Only downloads what you are missing.
-- HTTP and FTP support
+- HTTP and FTP support.
+- Full CRC32 file checksum support.